electro-framework/electro/Readme.md

 #### Developing

-Besides using the Composer commands to install/uninstall/update PHP packages and Selenia plugins, you can also use the Selenia Task Runner.
+Besides using the Composer commands to install/uninstall/update PHP packages and Selenia plugins, you can also use the Selenia CLI (Command-Line Interface).

 Type:

 ```shell
 selenia